project-blockwarriors/blockwarriors-cmd/blockwarriors-next/README.md

 4. Start the local Supabase environment with `npx supabase start`.
 5. Check the status of the local Supabase environment with `npx supabase status`.
 6. Access the Supabase dashboard at `http://127.0.0.1:54323` in your browser.
+7. Link your Supabase project to the remote Supabase database by running `npx supabase link`.

 ## Environement Variables Setup